wp-plugins/wp-edit/readme.txt

 Rather than bloat the plugin with screenshot images (they have to be stored in the plugin .zip file); please visit the ["WP Edit Knowledge Base"](http://learn.wpeditpro.com/plugin-screenshots/) for screenshots.

 == Changelog ==

+= 2.2 =

+* 08/02/2014
+* Reverted table plugin back to old version; until WordPress 4.0 is released.
+The new table plugin will only work with the updated TinyMCE (which will be included in WordPress 4.0).
+Please see [This Topic](http://wordpress.org/support/topic/table-properties-not-working) for more information.
+I will release another update right after WordPress updates to 4.0.

 = 2.1 =